ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/definitions.md

 Manipulation is:

-    - deliberate: it purpose is to cause harm;
+- deliberate: its purpose is to cause harm;
 - clandestine: victims do not know they are being manipulated;
 - not necessarily positioned vis-à-vis the veracity of the information.

 Source: [CAPS report](https://www.diplomatie.gouv.fr/IMG/pdf/information_manipulation_rvb_cle838736.pdf)